Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Expense Tracking Integrated with property management financial software for detailed tracking and reporting.
 Manual tracking or external software needed.
 Manual tracking or external software needed.

 Integration with Property Management Built specifically for real estate, often integrates with rent collection and expense categorization.
-No inherent integration.
-No inherent integration.
+No built-in integration.
+No built-in integration.

-Online Access Full digital banking experience via app/web.
-Varies; may have limited online tools.
+Online Access Full digital banking experience Varies; may have limited online tools.
 Strong online and mobile access.

 Reporting Robust, real-time financial reporting tailored for real estate financials.
 Basic statements.
 Basic statements.

-Fees Often fee free bank accounts for core services.
+Fees Fee-free bank accounts are available for core services.
 Can have various fees (monthly maintenance, transaction).
 Generally lower fees, but may have minimum balance requirements.

 The role of professional oversight